 I know a lot of you have been waiting patiently for this long-expected post!
-Here it is.
+Here it is – how we’re funding our RTW trip without going into debt.

 Travel on a budget often involves housesitting, a mainstay of RTW travellers.
 We won’t be staying in one place for very long, though, and we’d need to crack the market first – getting that first gig without experience is probably the toughest part.